 Part 3 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

-Entrepreneurs have certain desirable characteristics in common.
-When you own and operate your own business, it’s you in charge, it’s you in control, and it’s you who takes the credit for the failure or success of the business.
+Entrepreneurs have specific desirable characteristics in common.
+When you own and operate your own business, it’s you in charge, it’s you in control, and it’s you who takes the credit for the failure or success of the company.

-Some people get so caught up in the day-to-day tasks of running their businesses that they fail to realize they’re in charge; they should be controlling the direction of the business.
+Some people get so caught up in the day-to-day tasks of running their business that they fail to realize they’re in charge; they should be controlling the direction of the company.
 Circumstances should not be controlling them.

 Here are Some of the Traits You Can Build On to Ensure Your Happiness and Success:

 1. Be Persistent